 It depends on the cost of attendance, which is comprised of the 9-month living expense budget plus tuition and fees for the Fall and Spring semesters.
 Summer semester cost of attendance is comprised of a 3-month living expense budget plus tuition and fees.

 Does SLS offer scholarships or grants?

 Yes.
 It depends on your LSAT score, grade point average (GPA) and the criterion set forth by the Office of Admissions.
 For admitted students our scholarships do not require an application.
 However, if you do not meet the established criterion established by the Admissions Office, there are no federal or state grants available to law students at SLS.
-Though the school only offers a limited number of scholarships, there are other organizations that offer scholarships to law students.
-For a list of some of these organizations, please contact the Assistant Director of Financial Aid.
+Though the school only offers a limited number of scholarships, there are external scholarships for which students can apply.
+For a sample listing of external scholarships, please contact the Assistant Director of Financial Aid.